yt0726/ptds_final_project/README.md

 Spotify::Spotify_gui()
 ```

-Here is the link of screencast for running APP:
+Here is the link of screencast for running APP.
+Please click screenshot
+to turn to the video:

 <a href="https://youtu.be/81jgy23Xsr0" width="100%"><img
 src="https://img.youtube.com/vi/81jgy23Xsr0/maxresdefault.jpg"